 2. Leading with Integrity

-Joseph was also very diligent towards his family as he sought to provide for them.
+When his family arrived in Egypt, Joseph was also very diligent towards his family as he sought to provide for them too.
 He told his family that he would mediate on their behalf before Pharaoh.
-He was not however going to leave anything to chance so he instructed them how to respond to Pharaoh when he introduced them.
-The family who came up from Canaan was a total of 66 persons (not including Joseph’s family) and Pharaoh allowed them to settle in the land of Goshen.
-Joseph saw to it that all of them were provided for.
+He was not however going to leave anything to chance, so he instructed them how to respond to Pharaoh when he introduced them.
+The family who came up from Canaan was a total of 66 ‘sons’ (not including the women or Joseph’s family) and Pharaoh allowed them to settle in the land of Goshen.
+Joseph saw to it that all of them were amply provided for.

 See more in the Life of Joseph Series